gusnips/vimeo-js-api/README.md

 api.removeEvent('ready');
 ```

-+ 'play' Trigger whenever the user or you via api play the video
++ `play` Trigger whenever the user or you via api play the video

 ```js
 api.onPlay(function(event) {